sebivenlo/sebigrader/README.md

 # sebigrader
-correct performance assessments using unit test reports
+Correct performance assessments using unit test reports.

 To classify the test results and thus the correction results, we apply the following scheme: